johnwhitton-com/johnwhitton-com.github.io/BUILD.md

 rm -rf zk

 # build the site
+bundle exec jekyll build
-bundle exec jekyll serve
+# bundle exec jekyll serve

-# test the site
-cd _site
-# ws
-python3 -m http.server 7800

 # If the site looks good merge the code

 # commit the code to the current Branch

-# merge into main
+# merge into main using a pull request

-# Publish the website
+# To Publish the website
 # merge into gh_pages
+git checkout main
 git pull
 git checkout gh-pages
 git merge main